Search

 Getting Help

-The first step of Alcoholics Anonymous is to say “I am an alcoholic” – and the church community badly needs to do this.
-Addiction is a hidden problem in most churches, and the isolation many with addictions face only compounds their problems and can lead to depression which will make recovery even more difficult.
-Another key aspect of recovery is to make honest friends with those who are not addicted, and this cannot be done if the topic is taboo.
+The first step of Alcoholics Anonymous is to say “I am an alcoholic”.
+Being open about our struggles is the first step.
+Many communities, including churches, need to take note.
+Addiction is a hidden problem in many churches, and the isolation many with addictions face only compounds their problems and can lead to depression which will make recovery even more difficult.
+Another key part of recovery is to make honest friends with those who are not addicted, and this cannot be done if the topic is taboo.

 Medication may also be offered and can be helpful but only if combined with a comprehensive program of change.
-There are drugs that make drinking very unpleasant, others that decrease the craving somewhat and, if there is also depression present, anti-depressants may be helpful.
+There are drugs that make drinking very unpleasant (Disulfiram/Antabuse), others that decrease the craving somewhat (Acamprosate, Buscopan). there is medication that can prevent the rush of a high after a slip up (Subtext/Buprenorphine) or can be carried by community teams to save lives after overdose (Naloxone).
+If there is also depression present, anti-depressants may be helpful.

 Please do seek professional help, especially if others have noticed a change in you.
 Your GP will be able to put you in touch with an addiction therapist.
 For the most part, they will be glad that you have a faith to grow and a community to join as the addiction is left behind.